 20.717.020 (A)(4) Hydromodification BMP's.
-BMP's that will be implemented, if needed, when site design measures and LID BMP's are not adequate to minimize adverse post-development changes in runoff volumes, flow rate, timing, and duration, which may adversely impact ceastal waters, habitat, and real property through hydromodification.
-Hydromodification BMP's for new development_projects that_propese_2,500_sq. ft. or more_of_impervious_surface, shall_be designed, as_applicable, to_prevent_the_volume_of_post-development_runoff_peak_flows discharged from the Tewn_stermwater_runoff_centrol_system_or_the_parcel (let) on which the development_is proposed site from_exceeding_pre-project peak_flow_volumes_for the_2 year through 10 year recurrence_sterm_events at the Town_of_Mendecine(or_its_reference_rain measurement_location).
-Baseline_hydromodification_BMP's shall_also_be_designed_to_capture and_retain the_85th_percentile_24-hour_storm_runoff_event.
-Hydromodification_BMPs shall_be designed to prevent the volumes for the 2-year through 10 year storm_events.
-LID has prevent to be an effective approach to stormwater management in other parts of the country, and is seen in California as the preferred alternative to conventional stormwater management.
+BMP's that will be implemented, if needed, when site design measures and LID BMP's are not adequate to minimize adverse post development changes in runoff volumes, flow rate, timing, and duration, which may adversely impact coastal waters, habitat, and real property through hydromodification.
+Hydromodification BMP's for new development\projects that propose 2,500 sq. ft. or more of impervious surface, shall be designed, as applicable, to prevent the volume of post-development\runoff peak flows discharged from the Town stormwater runoff control system or the parcel (lot) on which the development is proposed site from exceeding pre-project peak flow volumes for the 2 year through 10 year recurrence storm events at the Town of Mendocine (or its reference rain measurement location).
+Baseline hydromodification BMP's shall also be designed to capture and retain the 85th percentile 24-hour storm runoff event.
+Hydromodification BMPs shall be designed to prevent the volume of post-development in other parts of the site from exceeding pre-project peak flow storm storm water management in other parts of the country, and is seen in California as the preferred alternative to conventional stormwater management.

-(8) Hydromedification Runoff Control BMPs.
+(8) Hydromodification Runoff Control BMPs.
 Runoff Control BMPs that will shall be implemented, if needed, when site design measures and LID BMPs are not adequate to minimize adverse post-development changes in runoff volumes, flow rate, timing, and duration, which may adversely impact coastal waters, habitat, and real property through hydromodification.